FabiUFMS/FGC-TestDataScience-1/docs/docs/index.md

-## FGC-TestDataScience-1

 ## Telco Customer Churn Prediction

-This project is a **Data Science classification case** for *CLASIFICACIÓN* challenge.
+This project is a Data Science classification case.
-The goal is to **predict customer churn** (whether a customer will leave the company) based on their demographic characteristics and*contracted services.
+The goal is to predict customer churn (whether a customer will leave the company) based on their demographic characteristics and contracted services.

 The dataset used is the [Telco Customer Churn Dataset](https://www.kaggle.com/datasets/blastchar/telco-customer-churn/).

+The selection of this dataset was due to the author's affinity with the topic, in addition to fulfilling the requirement of a classification case.

 ---

 ## ⚙️ Installation & Usage